AGTTeam/GurrenTranslation/README.md

 This will copy the YCE file to the work_YCE folder after adding x frames of animation (the last frame will be copied).
 After this, you can extract YCE again and this will update the data for the next repacks.
 ## Scripts Testing
-The `--deb` can be used while repacking to send the player to the Debug Map when starting a new game.
+The `--deb` parameter can be used while repacking to send the player to the Debug Map when starting a new game.
-The `--force <script>` can be used while repacking to run particular script when starting a new game.
+The `--force <script>` parameter can be used while repacking to run a particular script when starting a new game.